99MGMT Blog

 Though no one wants to imagine that practicing physicians would engage in malpractice of any kind, it would be reductive to cling to that hope blindly.

-Taking the time to investigate any claims against an applicant will ultimately protect you and the future of your practice by decreasing the likelihood of risk of malpractice down the road.
+Investigating any claims against an applicant will ultimately protect you and the future of your practice by decreasing the likelihood of the risk of malpractice down the road.

 This is not to say that a physician with malpractice claims against them should never be credentialed.
 The claims are merely “red flags” that require further investigation to understand the context of the scenario.